noriyoshiabe/NASequencer/doc/md/support.md

 ----------
 [bug-report@nasequencer.com](mailto:bug-report@nasequencer.com)

-Please, write a detail for reproducing.
+Please include a detailed description of how to reproduce the bug.
 Thank you!

 Feature Request
 ---------------